 - Coke ovens

-The strong odor of animal wastes can help individuals identify if there is a problem before the concentration of the gas builds up to a concerning level.
+The strong odor of animal wastes can help individuals identify if there is a problem before the gas concentration builds up to a concerning level.

 Natural Gas Hazards

-Understanding and being able to identify the hazards of this sewer gas or stink damp helps employees identify chemical hazards.
-While the smell of rotten eggs can easily deter someone from being around the source of the gas, not being able to smell it after a certain period of time or beyond a certain concentration makes it difficult to know when it’s there.
+Understanding and identifying the hazards of this sewer gas or stink damp helps employees identify chemical hazards.
+While the smell of rotten eggs can easily deter someone from being around the source of the gas, not being able to smell it after a certain period or beyond a certain concentration makes it difficult to know when it’s there.

-Being aware of any industrial emissions, industrial materials, decay, lack of ventilation, and other hazards in the area can cause hydrogen sulfide gas emissions and can make a difference between life and death for you and the people around you.
+Being aware of any industrial emissions, industrial materials, decay, lack of ventilation, and other hazards in the area can cause hydrogen sulfide gas emissions.
+It can make a difference between life and death for you and the people around you.

 Other Ways Hydrogen Sulfide Can Harm You

-Since hydrogen sulfide is a highly explosive and flammable gas, it can cause life-threatening situations if the gas is not handled properly.
+Since hydrogen sulfide is a highly explosive and flammable gas, so it can cause life-threatening situations if it is not handled properly.
 In addition to it being flammable, when hydrogen sulfide gas burns, it creates toxic vapors and gases, such as sulfur dioxide.

-Not only can an individual be exposed to hydrogen sulfide in the air, but someone can come in contact with it in the form of a liquid.
-In this form, hydrogen sulfide can cause frostbite or “blue skin”.
-In the event that clothes become wet after contact, make sure to avoid anything that can cause ignition.
-The clothes should be removed as soon as possible and left in a safe and isolated place for the hydrogen sulfide to evaporate.
+An individual can be exposed to hydrogen sulfide in the air, and someone can come in contact with it in the form of a liquid.
+In this form, hydrogen sulfide can cause frostbite or “blue skin.”
+If clothes become wet after contact, make sure to avoid anything that can cause ignition.
+The clothes should be removed immediately and left in a safe and isolated place for the hydrogen sulfide to evaporate.

 Hydrogen sulfide gas is commonly found when drilling or producing crude oil and natural gas.
 This toxic gas is the result of microbial breakdown of organic material when there is a lack of oxygen.

 Organic material decays in these spaces that are deprived of oxygen, which is often common in swamps and marshes.
-It can also be released by crude petroleum, natural gas, volcanic gases, liquid manure, sewage, landfills, sulfur springs, and human and animal wastes.
+Crude petroleum, natural gas, volcanic gases, liquid manure, sewage, landfills, sulfur springs, and human and animal wastes can also release it.
 Although you may not come into contact with many of these items or locations, it’s important to know where hydrogen sulfide gas can be found, just in case.

 How is Hydrogen Sulfide Harmful As a Colorless Gas?